fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/cameraFilterPlugin/README.md

 Notice:
-This plugin is just a protoype.
+This plug-in is just a protoype.
 For productive use, the Face Detection should be improved and the preview hooks should be fully implemented otherwise apps can use this backdoor to access the camera.